JasperWH/VZ89TE-SN_GCJA5-Air-Quality-Sensor/README.md

 - 35+ μg/m3 Shart term acceptable level however during a 24-hour period air is considered unhealthy and can cause issues for people with existing breathing issues such as asthma
 - 50+ μg/m3 Prolonged exposure to levels above can lead to serious health issues and premature mortality

-## Placement:
+## Placement [1]:
-Locate the monitor at head height and keep them away from [1]:
+Locate the monitor at head height and keep them away from:
 - windows
 - doors
 - air supply openings